jeffsponaugle/Kartana3/README.md

 ![](/Docs/InstructionSetSummary.jpg)

-Most ALU operations are 3 operand, and there are not restrictions on those operands.
+Most ALU operations are 3 operand, and there are no restrictions on those operands.
 Each can be any of the 16 general purpose registers, and they do not need to be unique.

 As an example: